Get Started with Domains for Square Online

-Note: Some ccTLDs (country code Top Level Domains), like .com.au, can only be registered for 2 years at a time.
+Note: Some country code Top Level Domains (ccTLDs) such as ‘.com.au’ can only be registered for 2 years at a time.

 Secure Socket Layer (SSL)

 The domain service always attempts renewal approximately 45 days early to ensure that it renews successfully (before actual expiry).
-If the payment does not process successfully, then that would grant you plenty of buffer time to update the payment details so you avoid having your site suddenly go offline.
+If the payment doesn’t process successfully, then that would grant you plenty of buffer time to update the payment details so you avoid having your site suddenly go offline.

 Note: The domain doesn’t actually expire until the anniversary date of the purchase.